Skip to content

 Copenhagen

 What’s the best way to start a city break in Copenhagen?
-Our suggestion would absolutely be visiting the Nyhavn district.
-With its colorful, warped little houses, Nyhavn is quite rightly one of Copenhagen’s most popular photo motifs and entertainment districts.
+Our suggestion would be to visit the Nyhavn district.
+With its colourful, warped little houses, Nyhavn is quite rightly one of Copenhagen’s most popular photo motifs and entertainment districts.

 Nyhavn is anything but an insider tip, or -to put it in other words- the area is probably the most touristy spot in Copenhagen.
 Here, at every corner, you will be offered to enjoy a boat trip or a visit to a restaurant.
-But if you get away from the hustle and bustle a bit, you can enjoy Nyhavn in a relaxed way.
+But if you get away from the hustle and bustle a bit, you can enjoy Nyhavn relaxedly.

-In Danish, the word Nyhavn means “new harbor”, but it is not that new anymore.
+In Danish, the word Nyhavn means “new harbour”, but it is not that new anymore.
 The Nyhavn district was already completed in 1673.
 The former trading port is now one of the top sights of the Danish capital.
-During the day, a beautiful picture of colorful gabled houses lining the canal awaits you.
+During the day, a beautiful picture of colourful gabled houses lining the canal awaits you.

-In Nyhavn, there are numerous and unique restaurants with excellent food, cozy bars and great live music.
-Stroll along the canal or sit on the quay to watch the liveness of the district.
+In Nyhavn, there are numerous unique restaurants with excellent food, cozy bars, and great live music.
+Stroll along the canal or sit on the quay to watch the district’s liveliness.

-Also, take a look at the former homes of the Danish poet Hans Christian Andersen.
-He used to live in houses number 18 and number 67, where you can get a glimpse of where the poet’s wrote some of his first famous fairy tales.
+Also, look at the former homes of the Danish poet Hans Christian Andersen.
+He used to live in houses 18 and 67, where you can get a glimpse of where the poet wrote some of his first famous fairy tales.

-Also worth seeing is the district is Inderhavnsbroen, a bridge exclusively for pedestrians and cyclists, which connects Nyhavn with the opposite district Christianshavn.
+Also worth seeing is the district’s Inderhavnsbroen, a bridge exclusively for pedestrians and cyclists, which connects Nyhavn with the opposite district, Christianshavn.
 The bridge is also called the “Kissing Bridge.”
 When large ships need to pass the bridge, the roadway is retracted.
-When the bridge is then closed again, it is reminiscent of kissing tongues.
+When the bridge is closed again, it is reminiscent of kissing tongues.

 Strøget

-For shopping fans, Strøget is a must, and even if you just want to stroll a bit, this is the place to be.
-There are stores, stores, and some more stores for every budget, as well as souvenir stores for souvenirs to take home.
+Strøget is a must for shopping fans, and even if you just want to stroll a bit, this is the place to be.
+There are stores, stores, and some more for every budget, as well as souvenir stores for souvenirs to take home.

-Strøget is where you will find the luxury brand like Prada, Gucci, Louis Vuitton, Max Mara and many more.
+Strøget is where you will find luxury brands like Prada, Gucci, Louis Vuitton, Max Mara, and many more.
 But there are also great department stores, among which we recommend Illums Bolighus.

-Here you can get pieces from international but also Danish designers.
+Here, you can get pieces from international and Danish designers.
 Even if you don’t want to buy anything here, you should take a look inside the luxury department store.
-It is located on Amagertov, the largest square in the city center.
+It is located on Amagertov, the largest square in the city centre.

-Strøget is incredibly captivating in winter as a Christmas market gets held here every year.
-Another winter highlight in Strøget is the ice-skating rink.
+Strøget is incredibly captivating in winter, as a Christmas market is held here every year.
+Another winter highlight in Strøget is the ice skating rink.
 You can find it at the new Königsmarkt.

-Tip: Don’t just walk around Strøget’s main pedestrian zone, but also make a detour to the side streets and cross streets.
-Here you will find small stores, boutiques and stores with beautiful products.
+Tip: Don’t just walk around Strøget’s main pedestrian zone; also, make a detour to the side streets and cross streets.
+Here, you will find small stores, boutiques, and stores with beautiful products.

 The Little Mermaid: The Landmark!